Table of contents

 Examples of handheld scanners:

-Examples of ring scanners:
+Examples of wearable scanners:

 RFID scanners can read multiple RFID tags at once, which makes it possible to scan a box of items without opening it.
 This can be used at inbound delivery or to scan a box from the picking cart for outbound delivery to make sure it has been picked without errors.